-To understand the insane psychology of modern "liberal progressives," read Ayn Rand's "Atlas Shrugged."
+To fully grasp how insane the psychology of modern "liberal progressives" really is, read Ayn Rand's novel "Atlas Shrugged."

 "God's laws will keep your minds at peace, because peace IS His Will, and His laws are established to uphold it.
 His are the laws of freedom, but yours are the laws of bondage.
 Since freedom and bondage are irreconcilable, their laws CANNOT BE UNDERSTOOD TOGETHER.
 The laws of God work only for your good, and there ARE no other laws beside His.
 Everything else is merely lawLESS, and therefore chaotic." -Jesus Christ in A Course in Miracles